-Hot on the heels of raving about my new favourite concealer—an incredible £54 formula from Japanese beauty brand Clé de Peau Beauté that boasts major coverage, a luminous finish and serious staying power—I'm changing tacks entirely to talk about my love of affordable beauty products.
+Since recently raving about one of my favourite concealers—an incredible £54 formula from Japanese beauty brand Clé de Peau Beauté that boasts major coverage, a luminous finish and serious staying power—I'm changing tacks entirely to talk about my love of affordable beauty products.
 Yes, it might seem a little contradictory, but what can I say?
-As a beauty editor, I get access to some of the most premium products in the business, but money doesn't always talk.
+As beauty editors, we are lucky enough to get access to some of the most premium products in the business, but money doesn't always talk.
 In fact, on a number of occasions, I've been left distinctly underwhelmed by some of the more eye-wateringly expensive products that I've tried, which is why I'm always keen to find affordable options that deliver on performance.
 I've already covered cheap moisturisers, serums and perfumes that are just as good as their more expensive counterparts, but now I'm turning my attention to makeup: concealer, more specifically.

 Concealer is my #1 makeup bag staple, so you can trust me when I say I've tried them all.
 From the crazy-expensive to the cheap as chips, I leave no stone unturned in my quest for coverage.
 Thankfully, this means I have a whole host of favourites for your concealing needs.
 Whether it's disguising blemishes, brightening the under-eyes or evening out your skin tone, I've got plenty of recommendations to get the job done.
 Keep scrolling to shop some of my favourite concealers and their more affordable dupes.

-One of the best-selling concealers in America (in fact, one is sold every 12 seconds stateside), the Tarte Shape Tape Contour Concealer is a full-coverage, matte formula that covers everything without leaving your skin looking dull.
+One of the best-selling concealers in America, the Tarte Shape Tape Contour Concealer is a full-coverage, matte formula that covers everything without leaving your skin looking dull.

 Actually, I think £20 is a reasonable price to pay for such a great product, but there is a dupe if you're looking for something cheaper.
 The beauty community went wild when Makeup Revolution launched its Conceal & Define Concealer.
 It is similarly full coverage, long-wearing and has an equally great doe-foot applicator.
 Plus, it's just £4.